 Volunteer of the Quarter

-Congratulations to Alan Leopold of TDS Telecom for his selection as 2018 Q1 Volunteer of the Quarter!
+Congratulations to Brenda Cody for her selection as the 2019 Q3 Volunteer of the Quarter!

 TDS aims to celebrate all employees that give back to their communities.
 Click on a year to see the past Volunteer of the Quarter winners.